oracle/weblogic-kubernetes-operator/docs-source/content/security/secrets.md

 - `username`
 - `password`

-For example, here is what results when describing the Kubernetes `Secret`:
+For example, here is the result when describing the Kubernetes `Secret`:
 ```bash
 $ kubectl -n domain1-ns describe secret domain1-weblogic-credentials
 Name:         domain1-weblogic-credentials